LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 Near the end I share my own anti-bot checklist I'm building, many tactics I have yet to try.

+## First, what are "bots"?

+In the context of the internet and web apps, bots (robots) are automated programs that perform tasks on the web.

+Some bots are helpful (like search engine crawlers), while others can be disruptive or malicious (like spam bots).

+Bots can imitate human behavior to interact with websites and apps — sometimes so effectively that it’s hard to tell them apart from real users.

+Some bots are trying to post links that will get clicks.
+Don't let them!

 ## My anti-bot timeline

-With two apps deployed for months, I'm feeling good about life, then the bots arrived...
+With two apps deployed for almost a year, I was feeling good about life and coding, then the bots arrived...

-This is the timeline of discovering bot activity and resolving it without making it too expensive and complicated for me nor too cumbersome for my eventual authentic human users.
+Below is my timeline of discovering bot activity and resolving it for free while keeping a nice experience for my eventual authentic human users.

 #### December, 2024
 - 31st - Bot activity first discovered from Postmark alerting me to my monthly email quota!